 - Match the results with the research questions from the introduction.
 Your results should answer your research questions.

-- Make sure there is no mismatch of the table number or the figure number in text and in figure/tables.
+- Make sure there is no mismatch between the table number or the figure number in text and in figure/tables.

 - Only present data that support the significance of your study.
 You can provide additional data in tables and figures as supplementary material.